Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 * Later by using the function *PrsMgr_PresentableObject::SetTypeOfPresentation*

 *AIS_Shape* class is an example of an interactive object that supports  HLR representation.
 It supports two types of the HLR algorithm:
-* the  polygonal algorithm based on the shape’s triangulation;
+* the  polygonal algorithm based on the shape's triangulation;
-* the  exact algorithm that works with the shape’s real geometry.
+* the  exact algorithm that works with the shape's real geometry.

 The type of the HLR algorithm is stored in *AIS_Drawer* of the  shape.
 It is a value of the *Prs3d_TypeOfHLR* enumeration and can be set to:
 	* *Prs3d_TOH_PolyAlgo* for a polygonal algorithm;